Bhimnagar, Supaul

-Bhimnagar is a village in Basantpur tehsil of Supaul district in the Indian state of Bihar, south of the Koshi Barrage, near the India-Nepal border.
-The village has more than 20 hours power supply through Kattaiah power house.
-Bhimnagar is advanced in education with a 73% literacy rate.
-It has a Primary Hospital which is now used as Sadar Aspatal.
-It has been a known place for sports like cricket, Football, Badminton and many other sports.
+Bhimnagar is a village and an emerging market town in Basantpur tehsil of Supaul district in the Indian state of Bihar.
+This village is south of the Koshi Barrage and situated on the India-Nepal border and shares its boundary with Bhantabari in Nepal.
+The population of Bhimnagar is 7,688 and 73.26% literacy rate according to 2011 census of India.
 Bhimnagar was greatly impacted by the 2008 Bihar flood of the Kosi River.

-Transport
+Transportation

-NH 106 passes through Bhimnagar.
-It is well connected with the Bus services to the Patna & as well major cities in Bihar.
+Bhimnagar is connected to NH 131.
+It is well connected with bus services to Patna and other major cities in Bihar.

-Bhimnagar is on India's northern border with Sunsari District, Koshi Zone, Nepal with a border crossing to Setobandha village and the (east-west) Mahendra Highway, plus a customs checkpoint for goods.
-Indian and Nepalese nationals cross without restriction.
+Bhimnagar is on India's northern border with Sunsari District, Koshi Province, Nepal, with a border crossing to Bhantabari and the Mahendra Highway, plus a customs checkpoint for essential and other goods.